 Evan Sawdey started contributing to PopMatters in late 2005, and has also had his work featured in publications such as SLUG Magazine, The Metro (U.K.), Soundvenue Magazine (Denmark), the Daily Dot, and multiple national newspapers.
-Evan has been a guest on WNYC’s Soundcheck (an NPR affiliate), was the Executive Producer for the Good With Words: A Tribute to Benjamin Durdle album (available for free at GoodWithWordsAlbum.com), and wrote the liner notes for the 2011 re-release of Andre Cymone’s hit 1985 album A.C.
-(Big Break Records), the 2012 re-release of ‘Til Tuesday’s 1985 debut Voices Carry, and many others.
-He is a current member of The Recording Academy and resides in Chicago, Illinois.
+Evan has been a guest on RevotTV’s “Revolt Live!” as well as WNYC’s Soundcheck (an NPR affiliate), was the Executive Producer for the Good With Words: A Tribute to Benjamin Durdle album (available for free at GoodWithWordsAlbum.com), and wrote the liner notes for the 2011 re-release of Andre Cymone’s hit 1985 album A.C.
+(Big Break Records), the 2012 re-release of ‘Til Tuesday’s 1985 debut Voices Carry (Hot Shot Records), and many others.
+He currently resides in Chicago, Illinois.
 You can follow him @SawdEye should you be so inclined.

 Monday, March 17 2014

 Kevin Drew is emotionally unflinching, both on his songs and even during one-on-one discussions.
 A lot of people think his new album, Darlings, is about sex, but as our intimate chat proves, it goes deeper than that.

 Sunday, October 17 2010

 The 24-hour News Cycle Rhetoric Yields to Something Far More Human in 'The Promise: President Obama'

 This book works because it doesn't skimp on details: the reason behind every major Obama Year One decision is explained, and the result is fascinating.
 If only Alter toned down the declarative statements...

 It was the compilation that has a subgenre named after it, here given no less than 50 bonus tracks.
 Was that necessary?
 No. Is it still a blast to get through?
 Hell yeah.